muhsinking/notebook/content/tags/anthropology.md

-Humans are my favorite thing.
+The study of human beans, AKA my favorite thing.